-If you are shipping internationally, your package pass through customs.
-As a shipper, you will want to make sure you declare what is being shipped, to ensure seamless delivery.
-Here are more details:
+If you are shipping internationally, your packages will always pass through customs.
+As a shipper, you want to ensure you declare what is being shipped so your package makes it to the recipient without any issues.

-Please check out Carriers Supported by Shippo to see which Shippo supported carries you can use to ship internationally from your country.
+Please check out our article on Carriers Supported by Shippo to see which Shippo-supported carriers you can use to ship internationally from your country.

-A Customs Declaration is the process of declaring the items that you are shipping across international borders.
+A Customs Declaration is the process of declaring the items you ship across international borders.
 Items shipped across international borders are generally subject to import/export taxes, customs duties, and fees.

 Exceptions to Customs Declaration Requirements